-This date coincides with the closing of the public submission period regarding the classification used for admitted acute patients, which is the AR-DRG system, the ICD-10-AM and the Australian Classification of Health Interventions (ACHI).
 IHPA has identified the admitted acute setting as the most relevant to the majority of the new health technologies IHPA will receive under the Framework.
 Referral of a technology for classification development does not constitute a recommendation for supplementary funding.

-Subsequently, IHPA will advise those who have made submissions on the outcome of the assessment process.
+Following approval from the Pricing Authority, IHPA will advise those who made submissions of the outcome of the assessment process, including publishing on its website.